byt3m/AC_Internal/README.md

 Note: currently the hack has no menu or keys to enable/disable features so every feature is enabled by default.

 Credits to https://guidedhacking.com and the creators of ReClass.NET.

+This repository is licensed under the GNU General Public License v3.0.